caperaven/crs-components/documents/visualizations/pie-chart.md

 1. data - array of items
 1. summary - summary object - see summary section for more detail

-The data collection objects hould have three properties.
+The data collection objects should have three properties.

 1. title
 1. value